sebastien/dotenv/README.md

 - `dotenv -e FILE…` ― edits the original file(s) that were used to create the given files and re-apply the profile.

-### Templates

-Templates are similar to profiles (they contain a set of dotfiles), and can be combined with a profile.

-- `dotenv -A|--apply-template TEMPLATE…` ―  applies the given template
-   to the given profile (active profile by default).

-- `dotenv -R|--remove-template TEMPLATE…` ―  unapplies the given template from the active profile.

-- `dotenv -L|--list-templates` ―  lists the available templates

-- `dotenv -L|--list-template TEMPLATE` ―  lists the files available in the given template.

 ### Building and syncing